 Solid Fuel Camping Stoves

-- Extremely small and lightweight: While there are some larger ones, the vast majority of solid fuel camping stoves are small, weigh no more than a few ounces, and are foldable.
+- Extremely small and lightweight: While there are larger ones, the vast majority of solid fuel camping stoves are small, weigh no more than a few ounces, and are foldable.
 This makes them ideal for carrying while backpacking, hiking, and camping.

-- Multiple fuel options: Many of them use small fuel pellets or bricks easily acquired from most camping or hardware stores.
+- Multiple fuel options: Many use small fuel pellets or bricks easily acquired from most camping or hardware stores.
 Alternatively, if you have no solid fuel, you can turn to nature and use the twigs and small sticks you find lying around your campsite.

 - Limited cooking options: You have one flame, and in most cases, not a very large one, so you are going to be somewhat hampered in terms of cooking large quantities of food.